 Even if an accuser drops a civil domestic violence action, the prosecutor can require through a subpoena that the accuser participates in the criminal case.
 If they have been subpoenaed to testify, and they are not facing criminal charges themselves, they cannot plead the Fifth Amendment.
 Therefore, the prosecutor is using the subpoena power of the court to compel the testimony of the accuser in court.

-For more information about civil and criminal domestic violence actions in Mecklenburg County, call a dedicated attorney today.
+For more information about civil and criminal domestic violence actions in Mecklenburg County, call a dedicated defense attorney today.

 Almost always in a criminal domestic violence proceeding, there will be a court order requiring the accused to limit contact or have no contact with an accuser.
 That is also important because anything that the accused says in that contact can be used against them in either a civil or a criminal proceeding.
 Also, any contact can affect the outcome of the case if it is seen or interpreted as being an attempt to influence the accuser’s testimony or actions.